hallettj/hallettj.github.com/source/_drafts/which-type-checked-language.md

 depends on a variety of factors.

 But what makes one type system more powerful than another?
-Here is a breakdown of some features that I think are useful to have (explanations of each feature follow):
+Here is a breakdown of some features that I think are useful to have.
+(Explanations of each feature follow.)
+Each of these features either makes a type system more expressive, or improves a compiler's ability to spot problems.

 |--------------------------+------+---------+-------+------+----+------|
 |                          | Rust | Haskell | Scala | Java | Go | Flow |